 We collaborate with the community to create a wide variety of programs that are offered in and around the Louisville area.
-For 10+ years, we have been instrumental in designing critical programs that serve young children through early adulthood.
+For over 10 years, we have been instrumental in designing critical programs that serve young children through early adulthood.

 The Endeavor Program